LevelUpInTech/LevelUpTeam/README.md

-### Hi there 👋
+H### Hi there, my name is Oluseeni Idowu.
+I am currently going thru the LUIT program to help improve myself.
+I am interested in cloud computing and currently learning Linux Basics.

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->

-Find out more about me & feel free to connect with me here:
+Find out more about me & feel free to connect with me here: https://www.linkedin.com/in/oluseeni-idowu-01789283/

 <!-- Replace the fields below with the information requested.
 Remember to remove the encapsulating <> characters.
 For spaces in names, use %20 (e.g. Broadus%20Palmer) -->